igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## GCT

 A GCT file (.gct) is a tab-delimited text file that contains gene expression data.
-The GCT file format is described on the [GenePattern web site](https://www.genepattern.org/file-formats-guide#GCT).
+The GCT file format is described on the [GenePattern website](https://www.genepattern.org/file-formats-guide#GCT).

 The GCT format is used for gene expression and RNAi data.

 Example: [allaml.dataset.gct](https://www.genepattern.org/tutorial/linkedFiles/allaml.dataset.gct)

-### Gene Expression Data
+#### Gene Expression Data

 Before IGV can display gene expression data, it must map the probes named in the file to genomic locations.